cathalmills/Rt_dengue/README.md

 Fully reproducible code has been structured in the format of targets, a Make-like pipeline tool/package in R.

 ## Notes:
-  - The application to simulated and real-world data demonstrates calculation of the time-varying generation time distribution under simplifying assumptions of temperature-dependent generation time distributions between stages of the transmission cycle.
-The objective is       not to estimate necessarily realistic generation time distributions, but rather to demonstrate that even if we assume temperature-dependent conditions, a stage-specific approach is required.
+  - The application to simulated and real-world data demonstrates calculation of the time-varying generation time distribution under simplifying assumptions of temperature-dependent generation time distributions between stages of the transmission cycle (see functions.R).
+  - The objective of the applications is not to estimate necessarily realistic generation time distributions, but rather to demonstrate that even if we assume temperature-dependent conditions, a stage-specific approach is required.
   - Please note that the framework allows for more general time-varying generation time distributions by changing the birth process functions that control the generation time distribution.
 See manuscript for further details
   - Temperature data sources: The ERA5 global reanalysis dataset and Meterological Service Singpaore.